Unlikely hero, 2 HRs carry Braves to brink of Series title

 Unlikely hero, 2 HRs carry Braves to brink of Series titleNew

-ATLANTA (AP) — A guy who spent most of the season in the minors kept the Braves in it.
-Then the offense finally came to life.
-Just like that, Atlanta is one win away from its first World Series title in 26 years.
-Dansby Swanson and pinch-hitter Jorge Soler hit back-to-back homers in the seventh inning, propelling the Braves to a 3-2 victory over the Houston Astros.
-Atlanta now has a commanding three games to one lead and can wrap up the title Sunday night.
-A huge shoutout goes to Kyle Wright, who provided 4 2/3 gritty innings out of the bullpen.
+ATLANTA (AP) — The Atlanta Braves are one win from their first World Series title in 26 years.
+Dansby Swanson and pinch-hitter Jorge Soler hit back-to-back homers in the seventh inning, propelling the Braves to a 3-2 victory over the Houston Astros in Game 4.
+Atlanta has a commanding three games to one lead and can wrap up the championship Sunday night at home.
+A huge shoutout goes to unlikely hero Kyle Wright, who provided 4 2/3 gritty innings out of the bullpen after spending most of the season in the minors.